Filing for the Federal Solar Tax Credit

 The “C” in ITC is for credit.
 Credits are different than other tax-reducing tools and are not a refund, nor a deduction to reduce your adjusted gross income.
 This is a credit that you can apply to federal taxes you may owe.
 If you don’t owe taxes, the credit will need to carry over to another year (we’ll talk about that on line 12 of the form).

 Preparing for Filling Out Form 5695

 - Do all of your other taxes first.
-Have your 1040 already been completed?
+Has your 1040 already been completed?
 You’ll need to know your current tax liability before you can finish the form.